 Few programs fit this list outside of the program we had created for doctors.
 Thunderbird fit most of it, with a heavy focus on international business and immersion with learning about global issues.

+From my first of 4 didactic weeks, I have become a passionate advocate to others of this mind-changing masters in global business.
 My cohort met together to launch the program for 1 week in Glendale, during which we received a hard-earned 3 credit hours.
 We left with our books for the next 7 months since we would now be meeting with each other and faculty via gmail, skype, phone, video and many forms of instant messaging.
 This redefines the way in which people relate, build relationships and with limited time and complex demands, find effective ways to do group work, learn and ultimately get good grades.

 As I reflect on the past 7 months with this trimester set to finish at the end of April, I remain a passionate advocate.
 Additionally, I am lead to wonder about how to raise the bar for this on-demand or virtual program, and how I might facilitate dialogue regarding.